 Surgeon Goal Achieved

-Functional improvement in prolapse (84) 95.1%
+Functional improvement in prolapse (89) 93.1%

-Anatomical restoration (65) 94.6%
+Anatomical restoration (70) 91.6%

-Functional improvement in incontinence(30) 93.4%
+Functional improvement in incontinence(32) 92.4%

-Improve QoL (64) 90.5%
+Improve QoL (67) 89.5%

-Long term cure (9) 90.3%
+Long term cure (9) 89.3%

 Avoid new LUTS/ bowel symptoms (124) 88.7%

 Improve sexual function (26) 82.7%

+Concluding message

-Concluding message This study confirms that patient centred goals for continence and pelvic reconstructive surgery are subjective and personal, often based on lifestyle factors.
+This study confirms that patient centred goals for continence and prolapse surgery are subjective and personal, often based on lifestyle factors.
 Achievement of these goals for each woman seems to be the primary reason for undergoing surgery.
 An objective cure does not predict subjective measures such as patient satisfaction or achievement of goals and patients may be dissatisfied despite apparent high "cure rates".
-In contrast, surgeons goals are more consistently similar, largely based on objective outcome measures and more significantly achieved.
+In contrast, surgeons goals are more consistently similar, largely based on objective outcome measures and more significantly achieved, although this difference tails off at the 2 year review.
 The development of reliable and valid methods for assessment of patient centred outcomes would enable better evaluation of effectiveness of treatment.